 - Glasses (if you need them for driving)

-- Your insurance certificate if you’re using your own car
+- Insurance certificate if you’re using your own car

 Which car to use

-Most people sit their test using their driving instructor’s car, but you can use your own car if you like.
-So long as it’s fully insured and taxed, has L plates on display (D plates in Wales) and meets these government rules, you’re all set.
+Most people will use their driving instructor’s car but you can use your own car if you wish.
+As long as your car is fully insured, taxed and has L plates (D in Wales) and meet these government rules and regulations, you’re all set to use it!

 Who to bring

 Your examiner may ask if you’d like to bring someone along for the test.
 Most often this is a driving instructor but can also be friends or family.
 If you do choose to have someone in the car with you, they’re not able to intervene with your driving test in any way.
 They can sit in the back of the car or meet you at the end of the test to find out your results.
 It is optional and you don’t have to have someone if you don’t want to.